Licenses¶

 The documentation source you are reading right now

-Plugins developed specifically for the TBD-16 by dadamachines and friends are also released under LGPL 3.0.
+Plugins developed specifically for the TBD-16 by dadamachines and friends are licensed under GPL 3.0.
 This currently includes:

-PicoSeqRack – a MIDI-driven sequencer/rack plugin developed by Per-Olov Jernberg (Possan) (GitHub), custom-built for the TBD-16.
-PicoSeqRack is the default app/firmware shipping on the TBD-16.
+GrooveBoxRack (formerly PicoSeqRack) – a MIDI-driven sequencer/rack plugin developed by Per-Olov Jernberg (Possan) (GitHub), custom-built for the TBD-16, and the default app/firmware shipping on the TBD-16.

-Future plugins developed by Johannes Lohbihler and Benjamin Weiss for dadamachines will follow the same LGPL 3.0 license.
+Future plugins developed for dadamachines follow the same GPL 3.0 licence.

 The existing 50+ plugins in the core library are part of the upstream CTAG TBD project and remain under GPL 3.0.